|

 move forward with arts programs and community outreach.

-It’s just that what began with her and a few volunteers
+Its just that what began with her and a few volunteers

 has grown into a formal organization with legal nonprofit